MUSKAN1903/Language-Lens/README.md

 # Language-Lens
-Extracting Text and Detecting Language from images using MS Azure AI services
+Extracting Text and Detecting Language from images using MS Azure AI cognitive services

 # INTRODUCTION
 - In the digital world, images are a common source of data, but the text in them can be hard to extract and use.